gulje/curse/README.md

 # curse
-curse is a tool that allows you to control the mouse cursor.
+curse is a tool that allows you to control the mouse cursor on most of Linux systems.
 It currently only works on systems using X11.

 ## How does curse work?